LAST UPDATED: 5/6/22

 - Prospect - default initial status for all cases whose agent and branding profile do not have an initial status set.
 The only task associated with this status rule is a to-do that will appear on your dashboard, letting you know you have a new opportunity.

-- New Lead - We recommend you set this as your branding profile's initial status.
-There are several tasks associated with this status, including a to-do task that will appear on your dashboard, and an automated email introducing you to your new lead.
-If you use this as your initial status, every new lead you receive will get an automated introductory email, and you'll be prompted to call them through a to-do task on your dashboard.
+- New Lead - We recommend you set one of the available statuses in this category as your branding profile's initial status.
+There are several tasks associated with the statuses in this category, including a to-do task that will appear on your dashboard, and an automated email introducing you to your new lead.
+For example, if you select New Lead w/Agent Email Notification, every new lead you receive will get an automated introductory email, you'll get an email, and you'll be prompted to call them through a to-do task on your dashboard.